All Blogs

 3. Witness Accounts

-A study found that witness statements collected within 24 hours contained about 60% more accurate details than those collected after three days.
-Memory fades fast—capture it while it's fresh.
+Witness statements collected within 24 hours usually contain significantly more accurate details than those collected after three days.
+Memory fades fast, so capture it while it's fresh.

 4. Action and Response